thakurmadhav987-prog/Task-1/README.md

 Checked total rows (8,807) and columns (12).

+2. Remove duplicates

+Select the whole table → Go to Data → Remove Duplicates.

+Keep show_id as the unique key.

-2. Filter for Latest 5 Years
+3. Filter for Latest 5 Years

 Found the latest release_year in the dataset (2021).